 Growing from 100-200 was definitely the most difficult stage.
 Every founder I’ve ever talked to who has scaled past it has thought the same, which was helpful for me to hear.
 It gave me some warning ahead of time, and when I was in it, I knew what it was.
 Continuing to communicate as much as you can is really important, as is knowing you’re going to have to make some tough decisions.

 How have you set up Justworks to scale?
-How much are you able to predict what’s coming next?

 The funny part is, people in the organization are much more wed to how the organization works than I am.
 For me, we have business objectives and should organize accordingly.
 But to people in the organization, it’s a way of life.
 Change is scary and creates uncertainty and anxiety.